 You are assured of a warm welcome at any of our services.
 Just click on any of the individual parishes in the Churches menu or on the services menu to find out more.
 The ministry team are always pleased to hear of any newcomers, to be informed about people who are unwell or in any kind of need, or to meet with you to talk about matters of life and faith.
 You can find our all about our ministry team here.

-During the current pandemic there are changes to our normal pattern of services.
 Please visit the services page for up-to-date information.

 Most of our parishes have a service (sometimes two) on most Sundays.
 The exception is the fourth Sunday of the month when we meet together as one worshipping body in each parish church in turn through the year.
 We try to keep a balance between child-friendly, all-age services and more traditional celebrations of Holy Communion.
 Evensong takes place once a month in Kirtlington, and occasionally in other churches.